-EJ areas were identified using demographic data from the 2010-2014 ACS.
+EJ areas were identified using demographic data from the 2010-2014 ACS at the census block group level.
 Unlike the 2010 Census, which is based on a 100 percent count, the 2010-2014 ACS is an average of five annual sample survey estimates and is generally published for census tracts, although some data sets are published for census block groups.
 A tract is typically divided into several block groups.